Cubs vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- The Angels' Tyler Anderson (2-1) will make his 11th start of the season.
+- The Angels' Jaime Barria will make his third start of the season.

-- In 10 starts this season, he's earned a quality start in four of them.

-- Anderson has made seven starts of five or more innings in 10 chances this season, and averages 5.2 frames when he pitches.

 |Opponent